 Mint features in the Christian bible, as well.
 In the story of the Pharisees, tithes were paid with mint.

-Over the years, mint’s strong aroma was used to mask other, less pleasant, scents.
+Over the years, people used the strong aroma of mint to mask other, less pleasant scents.
 As such, the plant became associated with hospitality, cleanliness, and virtue.

 Today, mint has lost many of its associations with romantic love (and lust), so it’s a great choice to add scent and color to floral gifts for everyday giving, including birthdays and work.